shoshosho3/Fintech_Project/README.md

 - `preprocess.py`: This file contains the preprocessing of the data - the headlines are fitted to dates.
 - `extracting_features_updated.ipynb`: This notebook reads the preprocessed data.
 It then generates embeddings and sentiment analysis columns for the data.
-- `final_model.ipynb`: This file contains the LSTM prediction model of the data
+- `model.py`: This file contains the LSTM prediction model of the data

 ## Simulation Overview